["trends"]

 Front view of Hugo Cocktail garnished with lime wheels

 Made with elderflower liqueur, Prosecco, and club soda, the Hugo Spritz is a delightful floral drink that packs a flavourful punch at a nice low ABV.
-This makes it the perfect after-work drink to serve if you’re living the lighter side of life.
-If you do want to give it an extra kick, you can add a bit of gin, but this cooling cocktail is equally delicious without.
+This makes it the perfect after-work drink if you’re living the lighter side of life.
+If you do want to give it an extra kick, you can add a bit of gin, but this cooling cocktail is equally delicious without it.

 Go floral!
 8 Tasty Elderflower Cocktail Recipes You’ll Adore